eliotsykes/rails-code-review/README.md

 <!-- /MarkdownTOC -->

 # Security

 ## Patch Rails Security Vulnerabilities

 Update Rails to the latest patch version.
 Edit the rails version in the Gemfile then run `bundle install`.
 Ensure the version of Rails you're on is still actively supported and patched.

+## Exposed Secrets

+Have any secrets **ever** been exposed?
+Usually this happens when `secrets.yml` has been committed to the repository.

+Any secrets that have been exposed should not be used any longer.

+An exposed secret_token can allow an attacker to gain command line access to your server via your Rails app.

+`rake secret` can help with generating new secrets.
+Ensure these are updated on any affected environments (production, staging, etc.).

 ## Gem Versions